-Salary adjustments include performance advances which systematically raise an employees' salary annually from the initial "hiring rate" until the "job rate" is reached, which typically occurs over a six- or seven-year period; longevity payments which increase the salary for employees who are at their job rate for more than five years and ten years; and promotions.
+Salary adjustments include performance advances which systematically raise an employees' salary annually from the initial "hiring rate" until the "job rate" is reached, which typically occurs over a six- or seven-year period; longevity payments which increase the salary for employees who are at their job rate for more than five years, ten years and fifteen years; and promotions.

-32 Please see the Other Matters Affecting the Financial Plan section of the Five Year Financial Plan Volume for more information on the negotiated salary agreements/reserve for future labor settlements.
+33 Please see the Other Matters Affecting the Financial Plan section of the Five Year Financial Plan Volume for more information on the negotiated salary agreements/reserve for future labor settlements.